 Credential-seeking undergraduate is a student who is enrolled in a program to earn a postsecondary certificate, associate’s degree, or bachelor’s degree (see award/credential).

-Curriculum area divides students’ major field of study and faculty members’ teaching field into the following three broad areas: Career education (see career field of study), academic education (fine and performing arts, interdisciplinary studies, humanities, letters/English, mathematics, science, and social sciences), and undeclared (student field of study not yet decided upon) or unknown (teaching field missing or unspecified).
-Faculty who teach courses in both career and academic fields are classified here into career education.
+Curriculum area divides students' major field of study into the following three broad areas: Career/technical or occupational education (see career/technical or occupational field of study), academic education (fine and performing arts, interdisciplinary studies, humanities, letters/English, mathematics, science, and social sciences), and undeclared (student field of study not yet decided upon) or unknown (teaching field missing or unspecified).
 See the postsecondary taxonomy for further detail and links to the Classification of Instructional Programs (CIP).

-Field of study classifies students into three broad categories based on their major field of study: academic field of study (e.g., fine and performing arts, humanities, mathematics, and science), career or career/technical field of study (e.g., business and marketing, computer sciences, education, health care), and undeclared field of study.
-See the postsecondary taxonomy for more information on academic and career fields of study.
+Field of study classifies students into three broad categories based on their major field of study: academic field of study (e.g., fine and performing arts, humanities, mathematics, and science), career/technical or occupational field of study (e.g., business and marketing, computer sciences, education, health care), and undeclared field of study.
+See the postsecondary taxonomy for more information on fields of study.

 Level of offering refers to the level of undergraduate credential awarded by an institution (see award/credential).
 Some tables present statistics on all levels of undergraduate credentials that an institution awards (i.e., all offerings levels), while other tables present only the highest level of undergraduate credential awarded (i.e., the highest level of offerings).